valance/DROP-GroupFantasy/MTMSN_new_embedding/README.md

-# A Multi-Type Multi-Span Network for Reading Comprehension that Requires Discrete Reasoning
+# This is a fork of the MTMSN repo by huangtinglin.
+The command for running the model is also different which overwrites the original running command as below.

 #### *The model result is on mtmsn_base folder.

 #### The new thing compare to the original MTMSN repo is an additional input embedding layer.
 For training command, there is an additional arg of type_file which containing the entities type and their corresponding id.

+# A Multi-Type Multi-Span Network for Reading Comprehension that Requires Discrete Reasoning

 This repo contains the code of the following paper: